 One thing that always amazes me when I work with Josh and his team is the amount of research they do for each episode.
 All the information that is presented in each episode is accurate and based on extensive research.
-Even with all my knowledge about the pirate Jean Lafitte they had information about Jean Lafitte that even I didn't know.
+Even with all my knowledge about the pirate Jean Lafitte and Jean Lafitte's treasure, they had information about Jean Lafitte that even I didn't know.

 It was great meeting Josh at the tavern in New Orleans that used to belong to Jean Lafitte.
 It is called Jean Lafitte's Blacksmith Shop Bar.
 It is at the corner of Bourbon St. and St. Philip.
 It is believed to be the oldest bar in America.
 The chart that I showed Josh was actually from the archives and was real.
 Some of the filming which didn't make the episode was when we were filming at a remote grave site at night where the remains of Jean Lafitte's brother, Pierre Lafitte, are believed to be buried.
 It was very mysterious, and eerie.
 It would have been great if they included that footage but I understand that they are limited in the amount of footage they can present because each episode is only an hour.

-This is a "behind the scenes" photo of me, bradley williamson (blue shirt), one of the cameraman (dressed up as Captain Kidd for some filming) and Jos
+This is a "behind the scenes" photo of me, Bradley Williamson (blue shirt), one of the cameraman (dressed up as Captain Kidd for some filming) and Jose Gates